Student loans & mortgages

 ℹ️Credit report

-That said, it remains important to check your credit file before applying — missed repayments and County Court Judgments (CCJs) can appear on your record and may affect mortgage offers.
-See our guide on checking and improving your credit file if you need to tidy things up.
+That said, check your credit file before applying.
+Missed repayments and County Court Judgments (CCJs) can appear on your record and may affect mortgage offers.
+If there are errors or unresolved entries, address them before you apply.

 How student loans affect affordability